pyladies/global-conference/content/_index.md

 a transformative event designed to promote diversity, learning, and empowerment within the Python community.  🎉

 Save the date!
-The conference will take place on the first weekend of December, where we’ll gather together for a weekend filled with insightful talks, engaging panels, and collaborative networking opportunities.
+The conference will take place on December 6th-8th, where we’ll gather together for a weekend filled with insightful talks, engaging panels, and collaborative networking opportunities.